adalei1801/blog/_drafts/10-21-24-debug-work.md

+# One For the Bug: A Debugging Experience

 ## Introduction

 I had my first formal experience debugging code recently.
 I learned the different tools for debugging code, how these tools can help me, and develop new skills.
 I found this experience intriguing as I had solved issues with my code but had never formally debugged.

 ## What is debugging?

 First off, what is debugging?
 Debugging is the process of finding issues or errors and fixing them.
-The term reportedly originated in 1947 when Admiral Grace Hopper (she is an interesting person and you should look her up) and her associates found a moth in the Mark II computer that impeded its function.
+The term reportedly originated in 1947 when Admiral Grace Hopper and her associates found a moth in the Mark II computer that impeded its function.

 Debugging can be done in many different ways such as going through manually and finding issues, using print statements, researching different errors, externalizing the problem, etc.